Sarthak997/Vaccine-finder-app/readme.md

 - click on the url for your state you can see your district code by searching your district name.

 Enter the district code in [config file](config.yml) file

+https://api.telegram.org/bot<bot-token>/getUpdates for ids of user in telegram bot